NBISweden/NBIS-support-framework/reports/knitr-pdf/README.md

 Rscript -e 'knitr::knit2pdf("report.Rnw")'
 ```

+This will also create an intermediate `.tex` file, which can be deleted after a
-A PDF of the default, unedited report template is also provided, as an example.
+successful compilation.
+A PDF of the default, unedited report template is also
+provided, as an example.

 [*(back to project home directory)*][sf-home]